ibm-cloud-docs/transit-gateway/create-unbound-gre.md

 For more information (including Java, Node, Python and Go examples), refer to [Add Connection to a Transit Gateway](/apidocs/transit-gateway#create-transit-gateway-connection).
 {: note}

-## Creating a Generic Routing Encapsulation tunnel connection using Terraform
+## Creating a GRE tunnel connection using Terraform
 {: #tg-terraform-adding-unbound-gre-connection-transit-gateway}
 {: terraform}